Piper Alpha: Preliminary events

 At 21:45, condensate pump B stopped and could not be restarted.
 This was likely due to the formation of hydrates and the consequent blockage of gas compression pipework, following problems with the methanol system.
 The operators were anxious to reinstate condensate pumping capacity.
-Failure to do so would have meant needing to stop the gas compressors and venting to the flare all the gas that could not be processed.
+Failure to do so would have meant needing to stop the gas compressors and venting to flare all the gas that could not be processed.
 (Note: At least two documentaries state that the operators were under pressure to have one of the condensate pumps running because failing to do so would have caused a total power and production shutdown.
 This has been put in question because generators could also be run on diesel fuel, of which there were 160 tonnes on board.
 It is possible that operators were concerned that the automatic switch of the John Brown turbine generators from gas to diesel might not be successful and therefore a black start might be required, an event that could result in the drill becoming stuck at depth.
 In any case, control room operator Geoff Bollands wrote of the Seconds from Disaster documentary: "The film states that 'The condensate pumps had tripped and production crew were all feeling the pressure as the whole production facilities would soon shut down'.
 I was contradicting this statement as it wasn't true, the worst that would have had to happen is that we would have to stop making condensate, i.e. flare the gas.")

 Around 21:55 a search was made through the documents to determine whether condensate pump A could be started.
 The permit for pump A overhaul was found but that for its PSV removal was not.
 The valve was at a distance from the pump, so the permits were stored in different boxes, as they were sorted by location.
 Because the overhaul had just started on that day, with no equipment removed or containment broken, the operators were under the impression that the pump could be put back in operation quickly and safely.
 None of those present were aware that a vital part of the machine had been removed.
-The missing valve was not noticed by anyone, particularly as the blind flange replacing the safety valve was several metres (yards) above ground level and obstructed from view.
+The missing valve was not noticed by anyone, particularly as the blind flange replacing the safety valve was several metres (yards) above deck level and obstructed from view.